Coupons

 Rigid-flex PCB material selection involves balancing flexibility, thermal stability, and adhesion across sections.
 Flexible substrates must endure bending without cracking, while rigid cores provide mechanical support.
 Polyimide films excel in high-temperature flex areas due to low CTE and high tensile strength.
 FR4 laminates suit rigid sections for cost-effective rigidity and compatibility with standard processes.
 Adhesives bridge these materials, but choices affect bond integrity under humidity or reflow.

 Challenges include adhesive outgassing during soldering, causing voids, or stiffness mismatches leading to peel.
 Copper foil type influences bend performance: rolled annealed offers better ductility than electrodeposited.
 Coverlay materials must match substrate CTE to prevent delamination.
 Engineers face trade-offs in cost, availability, and qualification testing.
+For a broader overview of flexible substrates, see our guide on Designing Flex and Rigid-Flex PCBs: A Comprehensive Manufacturing Guide.

 Optimizing Rigid-Flex PCB Material Selection